The Legendary Starfy: Merchandise

 During the release of each game in the series, there have been many kinds of merchandise related to the series released in Japanese retail stores, like plush dolls, pencils, birthday balloons and playing cards.
-Nintendo also officially produced a manga version of the Densetsu no Stafy series and later, Densetsu no Stafy R with Shogakukan.
+Nintendo also officially produced a manga version of the Densetsu no Starfy series and later, Densetsu no Starfy R with Shogakukan.
 CD soundtracks from the Starfy series were also released.
 The one used to promote the first The Legendary Starfy game was sung by BECKY.
-Kazuki Saya sung to promote Densetsu no Stafy 2.
-The J-pop group Perfume became the first group to sing the theme song, which was used to promote Densetsu no Stafy 3 during the credits of a Japanese television show Oha-Sta.
+Kazuki Saya sung to promote Densetsu no Starfy 2.
+The J-pop group Perfume became the first group to sing the theme song, which was used to promote Densetsu no Starfy 3 during the credits of the Japanese television show Oha-Sta.
 Despite that being made, it wasn't released in retail stores.
-In the commercials for Densetsu no Stafy 3, Perfume's song titled Vitamin Drop, was the only song played in a Starfy series commercial that isn't related to the series.
-Another J-pop group Cute recorded the theme song to promote Densetsu no Stafy 4.
+In the commercials for Densetsu no Starfy 3, Perfume's song titled Vitamin Drop, was the only song played in a Starfy series commercial that isn't related to the series.
+Another J-pop group Cute recorded the theme song to promote Densetsu no Starfy 4.
 The Legendary Starfy, unlike other games in the series, was never promoted with a vocal song nor a CD album by a J-pop singer nor group.